Supporting Wellbeing in Spiritual Leaders

 Next Steps

 I’m also available for consultation with church leadership teams around leader wellbeing, mental health, trauma, and religious trauma awareness.
-Please reach out if you’re interested.

 You can contact me via the contact page or by emailing me directly at crozier.anne@protonmail.com.